Chart Color Schemes

 Casula has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect this region.
-Notable projects include Crossroads Homemaker Centre Asset Enhancement, 60 Hill Road Lurnea Development, DA Approved Child Care & Medical Centre in Casula, and M5 Motorway Westbound Upgrade.
-The following list details those most likely to be relevant.
+In total, AreaSearch has identified 21 projects that are likely to impact the area.
+Key projects include Crossroads Homemaker Centre Asset Enhancement, 60 Hill Road Lurnea Development, DA Approved Child Care & Medical Centre in Casula, and M5 Motorway Westbound Upgrade.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.